 We are a friendly group and all skill levels/abilities are welcome.
 We have a range of activities lined up for this year including demonstrations from talented artists, member run workshops and events.
 There will also be plenty of work night’s allowing you time to work on personal projects and portfolios.

-We are very excited to be having our first exhibition this September so if you are interested in becoming a member please send us a message!
+We are excited to be having our annual exhibition in May so if you are interested in becoming a member please send us a message!
 Your first week at the art club is free, so why not come along and see what we are all about…

-Recently some of our members have been enjoying painting “en plein air” and it’s been fun taking part in competitions such as Capture Culzean and the Summer Art Challenge.
+Some of our members enjoy painting “en plein air” and it’s been fun taking part in competitions such as Capture Culzean and the Summer Art Challenge.

 We allow plenty of worknights for artists to get on with their personal projects in a relaxed environment with other artists.
 It’s a great opportunity to receive feedback and gain insights from other club members.

 Sometimes it’s good to shake things up and get out of your comfort zone.
-Our member run workshops are a great opportunity to try something new within the group.
+We have member run workshops and workshops from established artists which provide a great opportunity to try something new within the group.

 what do our members think?